 Eugenio

-Workation Cohort
+Workation Client

 I LOVE that you stepped out and did this.
 Initial first steps can be the most difficult.
 I hope you gained a sense of “hey, I know my stuff!” and confidence from this